NEW RULES, NEW PLAYERS, AND NEW RISKS

 You can see the offset you are selling.
 The process is transparent, and the emission tracking is visible. - Is the offset serialized on a public registry?

-A public registry enables you to see and track the offset through all market participants.
+A public registry lets you see and track the offset through all market participants.
 The tracking includes offset creation, holding, cancellation, and retirement. - Is the process of creating your offset comparable to other offsets?
-The protocol uses a known standard.

 Conclusion